 The Current Account Switch Service (CASS) manages your switch each time – it takes seven working days, automatically closes your old account and moves your money, direct debits and standing orders across.
 It also moves payments meant to go into your old account into the new one for at least three years – so any money paid into the old account or wrongly earmarked to come out of it is automatically transferred to the new one.

-To help illustrate how lucrative this can be, we've three MoneySavers' success stories below (please do send us your MoneySaving successes on this or any topic).
+To help illustrate how lucrative multiple switching can be, we've a few MoneySavers' success stories below to inspire you...

 I first switched my current account in 2015.
 It was really simple, so both my wife and I have carried on doing it ever since.
 We've received nearly every switch bonus we've been eligible for since then, using multiple accounts to allow us to keep the perks of those we like while switching the rest around.
 In total we've earned £5,300 between us over a seven-year period.
 Michael via email